storybookjs/marko/docs/writing-docs/doc-blocks.md

 TODO: waiting to be vetted
 </div>

 In DocsPage, a component’s description is shown at the top of the page.
-For [supported frameworks], the component description is automatically extracted from a docgen component above the component in its source code.
+For [supported frameworks](https://github.com/storybookjs/storybook/tree/next/addons/docs#framework-support), the component description is automatically extracted from a docgen component above the component in its source code.
 It can also be set by the `docs.description` parameter.

 ```js